U.S. imposes sanctions on Venezuelan state oil firm PDVSA | CBC News

 "We have continued to expose the corruption of Maduro and his cronies, and today's action ensures they can no longer loot the assets of the Venezuelan people," Bolton said at a White House news conference.

-Bolton said he expects Monday's actions against PDVSA — the acronym for the state-owned oil company — will result in more than $11 billion US in lost export proceeds over the next year.
+Bolton said he expects Monday's actions against PDVSA will result in more than $11 billion US in lost export proceeds over the next year.

+In remarks televised Monday on state TV, Maduro called the sanctions "criminal" and accused the U.S. of robbing Venezuelans of oil riches that rightfully belong to them.

+"Hands off Venezuela," Maduro said forcefully in a direct message to Trump.
+The embattled president said he will be announcing a range of measures in response to the U.S. sanctions within the coming hours but has provided no details.

 Secretary of State Mike Pompeo stressed that the new sanctions do not target the people of Venezuela and will not affect humanitarian assistance, including medicine and medical devices that are "desperately needed after years of economic destruction under Maduro's rule."